Skip to Main Content

 Academic Warning and GPA Requirements

-Kinesiology graduate students must maintain a GPA of at least 3.0 and earn no more than six hours of C or C+.
-A graduate student who achieves a cumulative GPA of less than 3.0 at any point in their program will be placed on academic warning.
-A student can be removed from that status by achieving a 3.0 cumulative average by the end of the next nine hours of enrollment.
-Failure to resolve academic warning will result in dismissal.
-No student is allowed to graduate with less than a 3.0 cumulative GPA and more than six hours of C or C+.
-Students who have less than 3.0 cumulative GPA and earned more than 6 hours of C or C+ at the end of the final semester will not graduate.
-All grades are included in the computation of the GPA, but no more than six hours of a minimum of a "C" or "C+" may be utilized in satisfying degree requirements.
+Kinesiology graduate students must maintain a GPA of at least 3.0 and earn no more than two courses of "C" or "C+".
+A graduate student who achieves a cumulative GPA of less than 3.0 in any semester in their program will be placed on 'Academic Warning'.
+A student can be removed from that status by achieving a 3.0 cumulative average by the end of the next semester of enrollment.
+Failure to resolve academic warning by the end of the next semester will result in dismissal from the program.
+Only grades of C or higher are acceptable for graduate credit.
+A grade of F will result in immediate dismissal from the program.
+In the final semester, students who have less than a 3.0 cumulative GPA and/or earned more than two grades of "C" or "C+" will not graduate.
+All grades are included in the computation of the GPA.

 Kinesiology Academic Areas of Emphasis